 This section affects how visitors will see your content when they visit your home page and blog pages.

-(Settings Menu – Reading Settings)
+(Global Settings – Reading Settings)

-(WordPress Settings – Discussion Settings)
+(Global Settings – Discussion Settings)

-Configuring WordPress Traffic Generation Plugins
+Configuring WordPress Plugin Settings For Traffic Generation

-Here are some types of plugin categories that affect traffic and plugin examples
+Let’s look at some types of plugin categories that affect traffic and plugin examples

 WordPress SEO Plugins – Yoast SEO